Four Days of Hell in May

 The escape route of the fleeing troops lay over flat, open country, devoid of cover.
 Pursued by small-arms and artillery fire and strafed by low-flying aircraft, the retreating units lost all semblance of organization.
 Each man sought whatever protection he could find, discarding his equipment when it impeded his progress.

-By the end of the 9 May the Dalirig Sector forces no longer existed, except for the 150 men of the 2.5-inch gun detachment, holding positions five miles to the east of the town.
+By the end of 9 May the Dalirig Sector forces no longer existed, except for the 150 men of the 2.5-inch gun detachment, holding positions five miles to the east of the town.

 Along the southern branch of the highway Colonel Dalton and his two regiments still held firm at Puntian.
 But already Kawamura was sending additional troops to this sector and increasing the pressure against the Puntian force.
 Whether Dalton would be able to hold was doubtful, but even if he did his position was untenable.
 The enemy could sweep around his north flank from the direction of Dalirig or take him from the rear by continuing along the upper road to its junction with the lower road, then turning back toward Puntian.
 There was no way out.